 The traditional recipe contains bacon bits, which you fry with the onions at first.
 If you fancy bacon, go ahead!
 Also, you could use lovely small pieces of sausage.

-Let’s get in Cheese heaven!
+Let’s get to Cheese heaven!

-- 2 onions finely slices
+- 2 onions (finely sliced)

-- 2 tbsp of white wine
+- 3 tbsp white wine (*optional)

-- *optional: at this point, if you want the fresh bacon bits, make them, high heat, in the pan
+- *optional: at this point, if you want the fresh bacon bits, make them, high heat, in the pan.

-- Cut thick slices of the cooked potatoes, add the onion, cream, *fresh bacon bits, nutmeg, salt, pepper and the famous slices of Morbier on top
+- Cut thick slices of the cooked potatoes, add the onion, cream, *fresh bacon bits, nutmeg, salt, pepper and the famous slices of Morbier on top.

-- Grill in the oven at 210°C (350F) for about 10 minutes or until light brown
+- Grill in the oven at 210°C (350F) for about 10 minutes or until cheese is melted.

 Serve as an appetizer or as a main meal with extra caperberries or pickled onions and a great wine.
 Enjoy!